leungvb/FeatureRequest/README.md

 ## Issues
 For simplicity, the dockerfile used contains the SQLite database.
 In reality a better option would have been to have used a Postgres database in its own separate container.
 The docker containers all run in root, however a user should have been created for security purposes.
 Environment variables are hard coded in the docker-compose.yml.
-Since the application was deployed to an IP address instead of an actual domain, a wildcard (_) was used in the nginx.conf files.
 A service should be used in the event the containers crash or fail.
 Logging should also be added to the docker containers.